 Automatically assign conversations

-To access your assignment rules, just select the Inbox icon from the left-hand navigation bar and click ‘Assignment rules.’
+To access your assignment rules, just select the Inbox icon from the left-hand navigation bar and click 'Automation' then, ‘Assignment rules.’

 Note: Assignment rules are available with Inbox Pro.